 Creating and setting a budget for yourself is important at any stage of life.
 Write down all your expenses and determine how much you’ve got left over for recreational spending, and what needs to be put aside for tuition payments, food, and rent if you’re living in an apartment off campus.

 Credit card companies love college students, and you’ll be bombarded with lots of offers.
 But be careful—many of these credit cards come with high interest rates.
 Be sure you’re asking the right questions before you sign up for a credit card.
-If you feel that you need a credit card, sign up with a credit union or local bank instead.
-Their rates are bound to be better.
+If you feel that you need a credit card, consider a credit union or local bank instead.
+They often have better rates.
+And be sure to research the best credit cards before deciding on one.

 You can save a great amount of money if you choose to attend a local college and stay at home.
 College tuition is often less expensive for those who live in the same state that the college is located, and you can also attend a community college for two years before transferring to another college to complete your degree.
 The savings could potentially be thousands, and living at home also lets you save money on expensive meals and eating out too often.